-Sheets should be stored in warehouse areas not exposed to direct heat or light which could make the removal of protective film difficult.
-Supported, sloped stacking is recommended, but sheets may be stacked up to 3' high on a flat even supported surface.
+Polycarbonate Multiwall Sheets should be stored in warehouse areas not exposed to direct heat or light, which could make removing protective film difficult.
+Supported, sloped stacking is recommended, but sheets may be stacked up to 3' high on a flat, even supported surface.

 All for proper expansion in all drilled holes.
 Do not drill within 1-1/2" from the edge of the sheet.

-When fastening screws, do not tighten below the surface of the panel.
+When fastening screws, do not tighten below the panel's surface.

-Stiff fixing by means of adhesive or putty is to be avoided.
-If using a sealant, please contact us for a recommendation.
+Stiff fixing using adhesive or putty is to be avoided.
+If using a sealant, please get in touch with us for a recommendation.

-Exposed top and bottom ends of a sheet must always be sealed by means of an adhesive aluminum tape to prevent dust and dirt penetrating inside the ribs.
-A proper polycarbonate "U" profile must then be installed to protect the tape.
+Exposed top and bottom ends of a sheet must always be sealed using adhesive aluminum tape to prevent dust and dirt from penetrating inside the ribs.
+A proper polycarbonate "U" profile must be installed to protect the tape.
 Extruded ribs shall be installed in a vertical direction for drainage.

-Glazing sheets should be joined by extruded polycarbonate profiles and be installed with their protective U.V. stabilized surface towards the exterior.
-Consult us for approved systems.
+Glazing sheets should be joined by extruded polycarbonate profiles and be installed with their protective UV-stabilized surface towards the exterior.
+Please consult us for approved systems.
 Extruded polycarbonate profiles are available through us by special order.

 Horizontal bars should be avoided.
 Larger lengths may be available upon request.

 For proper application in roofing conditions, a slope of at least 5° is required.

 It is advisable to drill small weep holes every 12 inches in the bottom "U" channel profile for condensation drainage.
 (To avoid damaging the aluminum tape on the sheets, drill holes in polycarbonate "U" profiles before installation.)